alkihis/twitter-archive-reader/README.md

 ## Usage

+This package is usable inside a browser or in Node.js, but be aware that loading a GDPR archive is very RAM-consuming, as the ZIP can exceed the gigabyte of data, so use this feature with care.

 ### Getting ready

 Once you've created the instance, you must wait for the ready-ness status of the object with the `.ready()` promise.